 Andre Skupin: In the figure above, keywords extracted from geography conference abstracts are spatialized in a two-dimensional visualization using a self-organizing map approach.
 The keywords are clustered into categories according to similarities between them.
 Each category is labeled by a representative root word (a form of word after all affixes are removed).

 David Mark: The figure demonstrates the frequency of words used in the title of PhD dissertations completed during 1973-2008 in geography.Hide

 The Buffalo site of the NCGIA (NCGIA-Buffalo) manages the Buffalo portion of the national center, supports a range of research grants and programs, and coordinates GIScience activities on campus.
 NCGIA-Buffalo is an organized research unit of the University at Buffalo, facilitating an active and interdisciplinary research community.
 More about us.

-Multi-discipline collaborations between geography faculty and other faculties in the context of co-serving on geography PhD committees during 2003-2013.Red dots are geography faculty members.
-Lavender dots are faculties in the College of Arts and Sciences.
-All other colored dots are faculties in other schools, such as Architecture and Planning, Engineering and Applied Sciences, Public Health and Health Professions, Medicine and Biostatistics, Education, Management, and Law.
+Multi-discipline collaborations between geography faculty and other faculties in the context of co-serving on geography PhD committees during 2003-2013 (Left: Geography faculty: red dots, faculties in the College of Arts and Sciences: lavender dots, and faculties in other schools, Architecture and Planning, Engineering, Public Health, Medicine, Education, Management, and Law: other colored dots.
+More.

 Right: Degree centrality of the network.
 It measures the number of links that a faculty has.
 For example, nodes Geo9 (Prof. Mark) and Geo 13 (Prof. Rogerson) have the most collaborative connections with other faculty members.
 Figures created by Yueheng Zhou).Hide